DreamGallery/Generate_Ass_File_For_IDOLY_PRIDE/README.md

 python generate.py
 ```

-to use the time-fix options you should put your video file in `ass/video`, and the recommended resolution is [1920x1080] <br />or you can change the `[Font Config]` youself in `config.ini` to fit your video.
+to use the time-fix options you should put your video file in `ass/video`, and the recommended resolution is `[1920x1080]` or you can change the `[Font Config]` youself in `config.ini` to fit your video.

 ## Generate .ass file with time-fix
 ```